daisydyt/Capstone-Arvato-Project/README.md

 -   **Daisy Dai**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md]LICENSE.md file for details.

 ## Acknowledgments

 I would like to thank [Udacity](https://eu.udacity.com/) for this amazing project, and [Arvato](https://www.arvato.com/)  for providing the data.